12 Holiday Things to Do in Georgetown

 Kick off your holiday shopping on Small Business Saturday – a day dedicated to supporting local small businesses and strengthening and celebrating communities across the country.
 Support local on November 26 with more than 25 special promotions, from discounts, to raffles and gifts with purchase.

 Practice Your Triple Axel

-Take a GLOW Tour
+Take the Cookie Tour

 Pretend You're in a Hallmark Movie

 We’re ready for you, Candace Cameron Bure.
 Throughout the entire season, holiday wreaths on every lamp post and lights along every rooftop make Georgetown one of the city’s most festive neighborhoods.
-While you’re here to check out GLOW, don’t forget to take a self-guided tour of the uniquely decorated merchant windows throughout the commercial district.

 Get Your 'Fa la la' on with Live Music